Rotabor/Remoting-Replacement/README.md

 # Limitations
 - It is recommended that client and server execute the same code base, because internally, binary serialization is used for performance reasons.
 The library and the application using it can distribute itself to arbitrary computers in the network.
-- The classes involved in call-by-reference semantics are bound to some limiations.
+- The classes involved in call-by-reference semantics are bound to some limitations.
 Call-by-reference works only on virtual methods or through interfaces.
 (Background: Internally, https://github.com/castleproject/Core is used to create the remoting proxies.
 Proxies can only be added to virtual methods or as interfaces)
 - While the communication link may be encrypted, full trust between server and client is required.
 Either end can - by design - execute arbitrary code on the other side.